Affordable rented housing

 Help to Buy (Equity Loan)

-Example: If you purchase a newly built property with a value of £180,000, you will need to have a deposit of £9,000 equal to 5% of the property value.
-The government will then give you a loan of £36,000 equal to 20% of the property value, meaning you have £135,000 left of the property value to get a mortgage on.
+Example: If you purchase a newly built property with a value of £200,000, you will need to have a deposit of £10,000 (equal to 5% of the property value).
+The government will then give you a loan of £40,000 (equal to 20% of the property value), meaning you have to get a mortgage for £150,000 (75% of the property value).

 You can find more information on Help to Buy Equity Loan here

-Help to Buy (Isa)
+Help to Buy Individual Savings Account

 Rent to Buy Schemes

-Rent to Buy Schemes are run by Housing Associations and Registered Provider, where they will offer rented homes at 20% below market value.
+Rent to Buy Schemes are run by housing associations and registered provider, where they will offer rented homes at 20% below market value.
 This then allows you to set aside the 20% you are saving to put towards a deposit for your home.
 After a predetermined time you will the be able to purchase your home or a portion of your home on the terms of shared ownership (more information about shared ownership above).

 You will own the whole share of the property, but will only pay between 60% and 80% of its open market value.
 You will need to speak directly to the house builder for information on this product.
 You can find further details on Discounted Open Market Housing on the Help to Buy South West website.

-The same as above you will own the whole share of the property, but will only pay between 60% and 80% of its open market value.
+Similar to new developments, you will own the whole share of the property, but will only pay between 60% and 80% of its open market value.
 These homes will be advertised with local Estate Agents and on the Help to Buy South West website.